linvinus/AltYo/README.md

 4. You may sort tabs by hostname (if tab title contain host name in the following form `<user>@<host>:<path>`)
    To do that press right mouse button on tab title, then, in context menu, select "Sort by hostname"
    Also, you may configure special hotkey for this action "Sort by hostname".
+5. Altyo is portable, you may copy executable file on your USB flash drive.
+   All you need to run on target machine is installed Gtk 3.4 or newer and libvte 3.0 or newer.
+   This libraries should be available on fresh distributives.

 FAQ: